The Cruisers Story (1969-1973)

 Drummer Oliver Loughran was also the band's manager.

-The band played a mix of pop and
+Larry tells us the band played a mix of pop and

-country, as most bands did with Des handling country vocals and
+country, (as most bands did) with Des handling country vocals and

 Larry the pop side of things.
 In 1971, it appears they started top